YouX subscription

 ARKit

 Apple's platform for developing Augmented Reality for iOS devices.
-Launched in 2017, this platform is intended to facilitate the development of augmented reality experiences, allowing access to smartphone or iphone motion tracking data, camera scene capture and advanced scene processing and viewing conveniences.
+Launched in 2017, this platform aims to facilitate the development of augmented reality experiences by enabling access to smartphone or iPhone motion tracking data, camera scene capture, and advanced scene processing and display conveniences.

 ARCore